edward0829/hello-world/README.md

 Hi Everybody!

-My name is Edward Gao, I'm a graduate student in a master's program and my specialty is aircraft design.
+My name is Edward Gao, I'm a graduate student in a master's program called Aircraft Design.
 I'm learning to use artificial intelligence for aircraft structural design.